koto-lang/koto/docs/language/generators.md

 iterator.every_other = ||
   n = 0
   loop
-    # self is the iterator being adapted
+    # When the generator is created, self is initialized with the previous
+    # iterator in the chain, allowing its output to be adapted.
     match self.next()
-      # Exit when there are no more values
-      # produced by the iterator
+      # Exit when there are no more values produced by the iterator
       null then
         return
       # If n is even, then yield a value